jg-digital-media/jgdm-100DaysOfCode/work/log/round-5.md

 ### R5D5: Wednesday 17 June 2020

 + **Notes**
   +  Learned how to work with Controllers in Laravel.
 And had a great recap on working with Event Listeners, iterating and bubbling.
 Productive day!
+Gets fun tomorrow where I'll explore making a Laravel Project into a website
 + **Technologies used** - HTML5, CSS, PHP

 ### R5D4: Tuesday 16 June 2020